wustlcse/FAQ/docs/index.md

 <span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/53">Discussions View</a></span>

- Well, yes!
+Yes!
 Almost all of our courses are supported by undergraduate TAs.
 While TA stands for *teaching assistant*, the duties associated with that title vary widely among institutions, schools, and departments.
 In our department, a TA is an undergraduate who does one or more of the following:
 * Works with students in a lab or studio setting
 * Grades assignments
 * Holds office hours to help students
 * Assists in the development or preparation of course materials

- TAs are paid by the hour for their work, at the current rate of $10 an hour.
-We do not offer course credit for serving as a TA.
+TAs are paid by the hour for their work, at the current rate of $15 an hour (we do not offer course credit for serving as a TA).
 There are many reasons why you should consider becoming a TA:
 * The best way to learn material is to help teach it to others.
-Our TAs are the most proficient students at the material they mentor.
+Our TAs become the most proficient students at the material they mentor.
 * As a recent student of the material you TA, you are in a great position to understand (and empathize) with the difficulties of mastering that material.
 Thus you offer a unique perspective on the material that students find valuable.
- * It feels good to help others.
+* Helping others can be rewarding.
 Our TAs express satisfaction in using their knowledge to help other students.
 * You develop better communication skills by serving as a TA, and those skills are valued by employers and graduate programs.
+Often the discussions TAs have with students are comparable to the conversations that take place during job interviews.
 * You work closely with faculty as you TA their courses, and this helps to establish a relationship and basis for faculty writing letters of recommendation for you.

- Look for an email that advertizes our *fantasy TA draft*.
-There you indicate your experience and interest in TAing our courses.
-The faculty then draft students to serve as TAs.
- The size of this effort is impressive.
-We receive some 350 responses to the draft and typically choose some 250 students to serve.
+Approximately 1-2 weeks after you register for classes you should get an email that advertises our *TA draft*, which is the application process.
+Complete the provide form by the deadline to indicate your interest in being a TA.